-Investment Rate of Return 6.40%, net of investment expense, including inflation for Health Retirees multiplied by 130% for males and 125% for females using MP2018 scale for annuitant and beneficiary mortality.
-For employees, the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 130% for males and 125% for females using MP2018 scale.
-Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 130% for males and
+Investment Rate of Return 6.40%, net of investment expense, including inflation and 125% for females using MP2021 scale for annuitant and beneficiary mortality.
+For employees, the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 130% for males and 125% for females using MP2021 scale.
+Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 130% for males and 125% for females using MP2021 scale for Health Retirees multiplied by 130% for males for disabled annuitants.